George Tsunis is President Biden’s top choice as the new ambassador to Greece as of Friday afternoon. Tsunis is a personal friend of the US President.

-Tsunis is the son of first-generation immigrants from Greece, James and Eleni Tsunis.
+Tsunis is the son of immigrants from Greece, James and Eleni Tsunis.
 He earned a BA at New York University in 1989 and a JD at St. John’s University School of Law in 1992.

 As a practicing attorney, Tsunis was a partner at the law firm of Rivkin Radler LLP.
 He married Olga J. Antzoulis in November 2004.
 They live in Lloyd Harbor, Long Island, with their three children.
 He has two sisters.

-Tsunis’ nomination hearing generated some controversy, both in Norway and in the US, due after he confessed to never having been to Norway and his apparent ignorance of current Norwegian political issues.
-He did not impress at his confirmation hearings, and Senator John McCain took a stand against his appointment.
+Tsunis’ nomination hearing generated some controversy, both in Norway and in the US, after he confessed to never having been to Norway and showing his apparent ignorance of current Norwegian political issues.
+He clearly did not impress at his confirmation hearings, and Senator John McCain took a stand against his appointment.

 In statements to the press in December of 2014, Tsunis indicated that he was no longer seeking the nomination as ambassador to the Scandinavian nation.

 Tsunis, a hotel executive, is a major donor to the Democratic Party.
 If approved, Tsunis will have some enormous shoes to fill, as current ambassador Geoffrey Pyatt has thrown himself wholeheartedly into the position, becoming a cheerleader for Greek business and for increased defense ties between the US and Greece.

 Greek foreign minister Nikos Dendias will be arriving in Washington on October 14 to sign a renewal of the Mutual Defense Cooperation Agreement which will bolster the U.S. Navy’s already sizable presence in Souda Bay.